public-activity/public_activity/README.md

 Simply put: it can record what happens in your application and gives you the ability to present those recorded activities to users - in a similar way to how GitHub does it.

-## Version notice
+## !!
+WARNING: README for unreleased version below. !!

+You probably don't want to read the docs for this unreleased version 2.0.

-This documentation is for the unreleased 2.0 version.
-For the stable `1.4.X` readme see: https://github.com/pokonski/public_activity/blob/1-4-stable/README.md
+*For the stable `1.4.X` readme see: https://github.com/pokonski/public_activity/blob/1-4-stable/README.md*

 ## Table of contents